LaDeMonika/42_Git_GitHub_Workshop/git_branches.md

 - Merging branches:
     - git switch main -> change to branch that should receive changes
     - git merge <branch_name> -> name of the branch you want the changes from when you merge sometimes you get opened editor and that's because merge sometimes produce new commit and makes standard message "merge branch 'branch_name'"

 - Comparing branches:
-    - git log main..<branch_name> -> This shows the commits that are in ‘branch_name’ but not in ‘main’.
+    - git log main..<branch_name> -> This shows the commits that are in ‘branch_name’
+      but not in ‘main’.
     - git log origin/main..main -> This command compares the local ‘main’ with the remote-tracking branch ‘origin/main’.

 - Deleting branches:

-    YOU CAN'T DELETE CURRENT HEAD BRANCH!
+    YOU CAN'T DELETE CURRENT HEAD, BRANCH THAT YOU ARE ON!

-    YOU CAN FORCE DO DELETE BRANCHES THAT CONTAIN ALREADY SOME COMMITS.
-    - locally:
+    - LOCAL:
         - git branch -d <branch_name> -> deleting branches safe.
         - git branch -D <branch_name> -> If you are sure you want to delete it.
-    - remote:
+    - REMOTE:
         - git push origin --delete <remote_branch_name> -> make sure if you delete remote branch to delete also local branch, otherwise it makes no sense.

 - Renaming LOCAL branches:
     - git branch -m <new_branch_name> -> rename current, HEAD brunch.
     - git branch -m <old_branch> <new_name> -> non HEAD branch that you want to rename.

 - Renaming REMOTE branches:

-    DELETING REMOTE BRANCHES -> GIT DON'T ALLOW IT, SO IT'S COMPLICATED DELETE FROM REMOTE AND REUPLOAD IT.
+    DELETING REMOTE BRANCHES -> GIT DON'T ALLOW IT, SO IT'S COMPLICATED

+    DELETE FROM REMOTE AND REUPLOAD IT.
     - git push --delete <old_name> -> first delete old remote branch.
     - git push -u origin <new_name> -> then pushing new local branch with new/current name.